rbergen/minsk/README.md

 The minsk emulator in this repository was originally developed by [Martin Mareš](https://github.com/gollux) in 2010.

 This is a version modified by [Rutger van Bergen](https://github.com/rbergen).
-The main difference from the original version is that this one includes support for the Minsk-22, which is basically a version of the Minsk-2 with double the memory and additional I/O devices.
-As I/O device support in the emulator is very limited, only the difference in memory is relevant in this context.
+With the adoption of support for the Minsk-22 in [the oiginal emulator](https://mj.ucw.cz/minsk/readme.html), both are functionally identical.

 ## Build